-Today both the house and condo markets are balanced, economic growth is still above the national average, but the price of oil is still a drag the long-term outlook.
+Today both the house and condo markets are fairly balanced, economic growth is still above the national average, but the price of oil is still a drag the long-term outlook.

-For Calgary, current market conditions appear to be deteriorating.
+For Calgary, current market conditions appear to be moderating.
 The Calgary real estate board says that the market is struggling to make gains, others lay blame on stress tests, but perhaps the market is still digesting the dramatic price gains seen in 2013 when the price of a home jumped over one hundred thousand dollars in a single year.

 The benchmark price has drifted steadily downward and when looking at the chart below, keep in mind that 88% of homes sold in Calgary in 2018 were priced at $450,000 or less.